RosarioAraujo1/minxful_CST438_Project-/README.md

 Have created the assets folder to help with css, it's not working and i think it could be because of debug not sure though.

 Also, i did notice the time of the database is off.
 We need to fix that.

+I need to fix the  path('forum', include('forum.urls')), this is not working.
+I have no idea why!